project-meucci/thimm.github.io/docs/Farm Gate/Farm-vets-food-sustainability.md

 ---
-title: Farm vets & food sustainability
+title: Farm Vets Food Sustainability
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Farm Gate  (2019-11-22)